-File Name: MAP-2 Nullarbor Caves & WGEH 11Nov24.
+File Name: MAP-2\Nullarbor Caves & WGEH\11Nov24.
 Source: Save The Nullarbor Inc.

 Inside the proposed Western Green Energy Hub development footprint, more than 4,500 karst features have been recorded, including >400 caves, >500 rock holes, >1,900 blowholes, > 1,470 dolines (sink holes).
-The large blank areas on the map do not mean there are no caves or karst features present, only that cavers and speleologists have not yet searched these areas.
+Note the occurrence of Recognised Aboriginal Heritage Places inside the proposed footprint and adjacent areas, however there are many more sites of cultural heritage significance which have not been formally recognised.
+The blank areas on the map do not mean there are no caves or karst features present, only that cavers and speleologists have not yet searched these areas.

 More than 70 years of systematic exploration and research by cavers and speleologists have documented more than 13,000 karst features and mapped more than 150 kilometres of cave passage to date, however, this is just a fraction of what lies undiscovered beneath the surface of the Nullarbor.
-Independent scientific estimates of the total number of blow hole caves on the Nullarbor range between ~20,000 and ~100,000 suggesting, conservatively, that between around one-quarter to around one-half of total karst features have been found to date.